 Adult whitefly population numbers were not significantly (P>0.05) correlated with mosaic ordinal scores.
-This result is consistent with the results of Fauquet et al., (1988) who found that differences in rates of ACMV disease spread between sites in Côte d'Ivoire were not directly related to adult whitefly numbers.
+This result is consistent with the results of Fauquet et al., (1988) who found that differences in rates of ACMV disease of Fauquet et al., (1988) who found that differences in rates of ACMV disease spread between sites in Côte d'Ivoire were not directly related to adult whitefly numbers.

 Otim-Nape et al., (1994) has also reported the lack of any significant correlation between whitefly numbers and mosaic severity when he studied the effects of African cassava mosaic genninivirus on the main cassava varieties grown in three districts of western Uganda.
-He attributed the lack of significant correlation between the two variables to the fact that the plants with symptoms must have been infected sometime before the whitefly counts were made and that many of the plants were likely to have been established from infected cuttings.
+He attributed the lack of grown in three districts of western Uganda.
+He attributed the lack of significant correlation between the two variables to the fact that the plants with significant correlation between the two variables to the fact that the plants were symptoms must have been infected sometime before the whitefly counts were made and that many of the plants were likely to have been established from the lack of significant correlations.

 Similar explanation can be assigned to the observed lack of significant correlation between whitefly populations and mosaic severity in this study.
-This is because the cassava genotypes tested were obtained from diverse origins including various germplasm conservation centres and from farmers' field throughout Ghana and therefore could not be considered entirely free of ACMV disease infection.
+Correlation between whitefly populations are desired were obtained from diverse this is because the cassava genotypes tested were obtained from diverse this is because the cassava genotypes tested were obtained from farmers' origins including various germplasm conservation centres and from farmers'

+field throughout Ghana and therefore could not be considered entirely free of ACMV disease infection.